alphagov/pay-selfservice/README.md

 ## Key environment variables

-if you wish to override any variables, please do the following, this could be useful for testing live notify as an example
+if you wish to override any variables, please do the following:

 setup